-Between 14 and 16 February, 2017, a delegation of the Open Dialog Foundation was present at a plenary session of the European Parliament in Strasbourg.
-The aim of the visit was to discuss the current human rights, political and economic situation in Kazakhstan - the 'transition' and economic 'development' plans of the President Nursultan Nazarbayev; prosecution of journalists and blogers, oil-workers and land-reform protesters; as well as political persecution of critics of Kazakhstan abroad.
+Between 14 and 16 February, 2017, a delegation of the Open Dialogue Foundation was present at a plenary session of the European Parliament in Strasbourg.
+The aim of the visit was to discuss the current human rights, political and economic situation in Kazakhstan – the ‘transition’ and economic ‘development’ plans of the President Nursultan Nazarbayev; prosecution of journalists and blogers, oil-workers and land-reform protesters; as well as political persecution of critics of Kazakhstan abroad.

 The participation of Mukhtar Ablyazov, Kazakh opposition politician, refugee, businessman and a personal enemy of President Nazarbayev, released from a French detention facility where he had been subjected to extradition arrest, was also an occasion to personally thank to Members of the European Parliament for their help.
 In December 2016, the highest French court Council of State (Conseil d’État) refused to render the oppositionist to Russia and Ukraine which ungroundedly applied for his extradition on the request of Kazakhstan in 2013.
 Ablyazov was arrested in France on 31 July, 2013.
 More than 50 Members of the European Parliament expressed their support in the case of Mr Ablyazov and his former colleagues or family members persecuted across Europe and the USA, which granted them various forms of protection (asylum, refugee status and international protection).